+NOTE x2: When the TSCTSF receives the Npcf_PolicyAuthorization_Notify service operation indicating the termination of an existing PDU session associated to an early AF-session, the TSCTSF triggers the Npcf_PolicyAuthorization_Delete request message to the PCF.

 If the TSCTSF cannot successfully fulfil the received HTTP POST request due to the internal TSCTSF error or due to the error in the HTTP POST request, the TSCTSF shall send the HTTP error response as specified in clause 6.1.7.